Last updated: May 28, 2026

 The Blacklock Foundry, founded by Joseph Lodge in 1896, was the direct ancestor of present-day Lodge Cast Iron.
 Blacklock was South Pittsburg's newest foundry when it opened and survived the 1890s iron-industry contraction by pivoting to household cast-iron cookware rather than structural iron products.
 In May 1910, the Blacklock Foundry burned in a fire.
 Joseph Lodge rebuilt a few blocks away within three months, renamed the company Lodge Manufacturing, and resumed cast-iron cookware production from the rebuilt plant, which is the predecessor of the present Lodge foundry complex.

-The Blacklock name, honoring Joseph Lodge's minister friend Joseph Blacklock, was retired after the 1910 fire.
+The Blacklock name was retired after the 1910 fire.
 Lodge revived it in 2019 for a premium cookware line.
 The 1910 event was the single largest industrial fire in South Pittsburg's early-20th-century history and the reason the present Lodge foundry sits where it does rather than at the original 1896 Blacklock site.

 The Dixie Portland cement anchor to the south